Rick Orman: Minister of Energy: 1989–1992

 From 1989 to 1992, Orman served as Minister of Energy, where he was responsible for the Department of Energy, Energy Resources Conservation Board, Alberta Oil Sands Equity, Alberta Petroleum Marketing Commission, Public Utilities Board, and Alberta Oil Sands Technology and Research Authority.

-During this time, Orman was appointed chairman of Energy Committee and chairman of Economic Planning Committee of Cabinet, and continued to serve on the Priorities, Finance and Coordination Committee of Cabinet.
-Additionally, Orman was instrumental in the establishment of the Natural Resources Conservation Board and served as a member of the treasury board.
+During this time, Orman was appointed chairman of the Energy Committee of Cabinet, chairman of Economic Planning Committee of Cabinet, and continued to serve on the Priorities, Finance and Coordination Committee of Cabinet and Treasury Board.
+Additionally, Orman was instrumental in the establishment of the Natural Resources Conservation Board.
 As chairman of Economic Planning Committee, Orman played a lead role in planning and organizing Towards 2000 Together – a province-wide consultative initiative that sought public input into how Alberta could prepare for, and prosper in, the decade ahead.

 Orman led many of Alberta's energy negotiations and took part in frequent speaking engagements on both national and international stages.
 During his tenure, natural gas pipeline expansion to the United States was a primary focus.
-As Minister of Energy he was actively involved in the natural gas contract dispute between Alberta producers and California.
-He also played a leading role in organizing and co-chairing the first federal-provincial energy and environment ministers joint meeting on climate change held in Kananaskis, Alberta.
+During his tenure the Iroguois Natural Gas Pipeline and Pacific Gas Transmission expansion to the US received approvals.
+As Minister of Energy he was actively involved in the natural gas pricing contract dispute between Alberta producers and California Public Utilities Commission.
+He also played a leading role in organizing and co-chairing the first federal-provincial energy and environment ministers joint meeting on Climate Change held in Kananaskis, Alberta.